jet-dev-team/drupal-dockerizer/README.md

 - Automated CI builds
 - Staging and testing servers

 YAY!
-You can spin up multiple environments on single machine!
+You can spin up multiple environments on a single machine!

 Drupal Dockerizer works best on Linux (deb-based distributions have been tested).

-To spin up development environment with Drupal Dockerizer on MacOS and Windows you could use virtual machines or remote servers with Linux installed.
+To spin up a development environment with Drupal Dockerizer on MacOS and Windows you could use virtual machines or remote servers with Linux installed.
 Take a look at [Visual Studio Code Remote development](https://code.visualstudio.com/docs/remote/remote-overview).

-In a nutshell Drupal Dockerizer is not more than an Ansible script which automates routine tasks for getting valid docker-compose file.
+In a nutshell Drupal Dockerizer is not more than an Ansible script which automates routine tasks for getting valid `docker-compose.yml` files.

 ## How to install Drupal 9 on fresh Ubuntu 20.04 with Drupal Dockerizer

-We just got fresh Ubuntu 20.04 server.
-Let's go through a quick tour about creating Drupal 9 fresh site installation.
+We just got a fresh Ubuntu 20.04 server.
+Let's go through a quick tour about creating new Drupal 9 site installation.

 ### Prepare your system

-Let’s create local user in order not to work under `root` account.
+Let’s create a local user in order to avoid work under a `root` account.

 ```bash
 groupadd docker